ibm-cloud-docs/vpc/getting-started.md

 With {{site.data.keyword.vpc_full}} (VPC), you can use the UI, CLI, and API to quickly provision generation 2 virtual server instances with high network performance.
 {:shortdesc}

 New!
 IBM Cloud Virtual Servers for VPC on POWER are available in Beta.
-If you are interested in using profiles that are available for POWER processors, complete the [onboarding form](https://developer.ibm.com/linuxonpower/ibm-cloud-beta-program-registration/).
+If you are interested in using profiles that are available for POWER processors, complete the [onboarding form](https://developer.ibm.com/linuxonpower/ibm-cloud-beta-program-registration/){: external}.
 {:tip}

 ## Before you begin